chengsun/ep/docs/Diary.md

   ripple reaches the edge of the simulation it bounces back and continues rippling, whereas I would like it to "disappear" into infinity.
 The source that I am using to implement the wave simulation does not have this problem;
   I need to figure out how to stop this.
+(This does not happen in Falstad's simulation, however the core code that I am using is almost the same as his code?)
+* I sent out an email to Paul Falstad with some queries about the mathematical basis of his simulation code (the concepts of which I am using), and asking about the reflection issue.
 * I have been reading about using textures in OpenGL, so that I can see the results of my wave simulation.
 I have successfully written the texture code, and also wrote a scene called `test_wave` that tests all of this.